a8r-dcp/dev-rel-02/README.md

 Re-run the same procedure creating a new rollout, but target `caseykurosawa/emojivoto-web v12` as the image version to restore the original emojivoto-web.

-For Telepresence, run `telepresence quit` to disconnect all intercepts and disconnect from the cluster.
+For Telepresence, run `telepresence logout && telepresence quit` to disconnect all intercepts and disconnect from the cluster.

 The running `make run-tel` and `yarn webpack-dev-server --port 8083` can be interrupted (Ctl + C)